carissaxchen/classcupid/DESIGN.md

 - **Requirement Flags**: Boolean columns for Gen Ed categories, divisional distributions, language requirement, etc.
 - **Classification Fields**: `class_level_attribute`, `catalog_school_description`, `course_component`, `catalog_subject`

 **Design Decision**: The composite unique constraint on `(course_id, term_description)` enables multi-semester support without duplicating the same course record.
-This allows users to see courses offered in both Fall and Spring as separate entities in the matching game.
+This was necessary because during testing, courses like Math 1B and CS50 offered in both Fall and Spring were being overwritten in the database - the Spring version would replace the Fall version when using only `course_id` as unique.
+Now each semester's offering is stored separately.

 #### 3. `user_course_preferences` Table